smyth78/studentplotter/README.md

 # StudentPlotter

-This is a Dash application that allows the user to produce a range of charts, graphs and statistics from tabular data
+This is a Dash application that allows the user to produce a range of charts, graphs and statistics from tabular data.

+The app can be found live on this link: https://studentplotter.com

 ## Installation